Share this Article

 Row of Old Homes with Grass in the North Center Neighborhood of Chicago

-When is the Best Time to Move to a Chicago Apartment?
+5. When's the Best Time to Look for a Chicago Apartment?

 Apartment List's seasonality data 2017 - 2019

-Rents have increased slightly in Chicago in the past year.
+Rents have increased slightly in Chicago in the past year (1.9%).
 However, the Windy City is still more affordable than most other large cities across the country.
+As we stated previously, the median rent in the city is $1,683 as of May 2024.

-The 30% rule that the U.S. Department of Housing and Urban Development uses states that a household should spend no more than 30% of its income on housing costs.
+We use the 30% rule from the U.S. Department of Housing and Urban Development to determine how much you need to live in an area.
+This rule states that a household should spend no more than 30% of its income on housing costs.
 To decide how much money you need to make to rent an apartment in Chicago, we can use the 30% rule and the median rent for a one-bedroom apartment.

 Oftentimes, people forget about all the costs associated with renting an apartment.
 Living in that dream Chicago two-bedroom costs more than just the monthly rent.
 Make sure to budget for those additional costs of renting an apartment